Pakistan: Women with obstetric fistulas face harsh discrimination | DW | 20.01.2022

 Dad's father additionally offered her support in seeking treatment.

 "He took me to Sindh and Punjab in search of treatment," she said.
-"Bus drivers would utter slurs and insults at him for bringing me onto public transport, but he tolerated all of this in silence with tears in his eyes," she told DW.
+"Bus drivers would utter slurs and insults at him for bringing me onto public transport, but he tolerated all of this in silence with tears in his eyes," she added.

 She said her family took her to Karachi immediately, where she had an operation for her obstetric fistula in March 2021.